Non-Hermitian pseudo mobility edge in a coupled chain system: Model

 \section{Model}

 In this section, we introduce a minimal model that could demonstrate the presence of the pseudo mobility edge before the full takeover of NHSE.
-Our model consists of a non-Hermitian Hatano-Nelson (HN) chain ~\cite{Hatano1996} with non-reciprocal nearest-neighbor hoppings and another chain with reciprocal hoppings of the same length.
+Our model consists of a non-Hermitian disorder-free Hatano-Nelson (HN) chain~\cite{Hatano1996,Hatano1997} with nonreciprocal nearest-neighbor hoppings and another chain with reciprocal hoppings of the same length.
 We further introduce site-to-site reciprocal single-particle hoppings between the two chains to realize a non-trivial system.
 We will term this model as a hybridized HN ladder thereafter, with a schematic illustration given in Fig.~\ref{fig:Model}.
 In the tight-binding representation, the bulk Hamiltonian of our hybridized HN ladder reads

-where $c^\dagger_{n,A/B}$ is the creation operator at $A$/$B$ sublattice in the $n$-th unit cell with $n=1,...,N$ the unit cell indices~(see Fig.~\ref{fig:Model}). $J$ denotes the nearest-neighbor hopping amplitude and $\gamma$ controls the asymmetry between right-to-left and left-to-right hoppings along the HN chain formed by all $A$ sublattices.
+where $c^\dagger_{n,A/B}$ is the creation operator at $A$/$B$ sublattice in the $n$-th unit cell with $n=1,...,N$ the unit cell indices~(see Fig.~\ref{fig:Model}).
+We may alternatively think of the two sublattices as an additional degree of freedom such as spin or flavor.
+The parameter $J$ denotes the nearest-neighbor hopping amplitude and $\gamma$ controls the asymmetry between right-to-left and left-to-right hoppings along the HN chain formed by all $A$ sublattices.
 The interchain coupling strength is controlled by $V$, and an onsite potential bias $2\mu$ is applied between the two sublattices in each unit cell.
 From now on, we take $J=1$ as the unit of energy.
 Any additional terms from the boundary coupling is illustrated in Fig.~\ref{fig:sketch}.

 Translational symmetry in our model can be either preserved by connecting the first and last sites, or broken by not connecting them, though it is always broken in Anderson models with disorder induced localization.
 Boundary conditions are crucial or a priori for the appearance of the non-Hermitian skin localization, and in this work, we will consider various types of boundary conditions for our system.